GoogleCloudPlatform/community/tutorials/generate-logs-scale/index.md

             --addons "HorizontalPodAutoscaling"  \
              $CLUSTER_NAME

-## Create a Cloud Pub/Sub topic and subscription
+## Create a Pub/Sub topic and subscription

 Run the following commands to create a topic and a subscription with the names set in the environment variables:

         gcloud pubsub topics create $TOPIC_NAME
         gcloud pubsub subscriptions create $SUBSCRIPTION_NAME \
           --topic=$TOPIC_NAME

-## Edit in the web application the project id and Pub/Sub topic name
+## Edit the project ID and Pub/Sub topic name in the web application

 Run the following commands to set PROJECT_ID and TOPIC_NAME in the web application file.

         sed -i -e "s/YOUR_PROJECT_ID/$PROJECT_ID/" webapp-docker-image/webapp/app.py
         sed -i -e "s/YOUR_TOPIC_NAME/$TOPIC_NAME/" webapp-docker-image/webapp/app.py

 ## Build the Locust and web application containers

 Run the following commands to create Docker container images in Cloud Build based on the code in the directories `locust-docker-image` and `webapp-docker-image`:

         gcloud builds submit --tag gcr.io/$PROJECT_ID/locust-tasks:latest locust-docker-image
         gcloud builds submit --tag gcr.io/$PROJECT_ID/webapp:latest webapp-docker-image

-## Edit in the Kubernetes files the project id
+## Edit in the Kubernetes files the project ID

 Run the commands below to set the values of PROJECT_ID in the Kubernetes deployment files:

         sed -i -e "s/YOUR_PROJECT_ID/$PROJECT_ID/" kubernetes-config/locust-master-controller.yaml
         sed -i -e "s/YOUR_PROJECT_ID/$PROJECT_ID/" kubernetes-config/locust-worker-controller.yaml
         sed -i -e "s/YOUR_PROJECT_ID/$PROJECT_ID/" kubernetes-config/webapp-controller.yaml

 ## Create a Service Account to be deployed in the Docker containers

 Run the commands below to create a Service Account and upload the Service Account key as a Kubernetes secret.

         # Create Service Account.